themes in horror movies

 Supernatural Forces

-Supernatural forces are a common element in horror, as they represent a mysterious, otherworldly power that can terrify characters and audiences alike.
+Supernatural forces in horror movies represent a mysterious, otherworldly power that can terrify characters and audiences alike.

 These forces may take different forms, such as haunted entities, unnatural creatures, or dark supernatural horrors, and often create tension and fear by allowing filmmakers to explore the unknown.